Small Grant Program

 General operating support grantees are eligible to apply for a second consecutive year of GOS funding through an abbreviated application and renewal process.
-For those grantees that are eligible, you will receive an email from the Foundation upon the close of your current grant with detailed instructions on how to apply for a GOS renewal.
+Grantees that are eligible will receive an email from the Foundation upon the close of their current grant with detailed instructions on how to apply for a GOS renewal.
 There is no guarantee of renewed funding.

 Grants are not made: